cakephp/docs/en/installation/url-rewriting.rst

    /app/.htaccess, /app/webroot/.htaccess).

-   This can be added to the same section with the RewriteEngine directive, so for example your webroot .htaccess file would look like::
+   This can be added to the same section with the RewriteEngine directive, so for example, your webroot .htaccess file would look like::

        <IfModule mod_rewrite.c>